ramnauth/ramnauth.github.io/_posts/BUS 110 2019/2019-03-10-assignment-3.md

 5. At least 3 hyperlinks to relevant sources
 6. At least one appropriate iframe (e.g., a Google Maps, Google Drive presentation/file, a YouTube video)
 7. An ‘About Me’ section containing:
-	a.
-Your name
+    - Your name
-	b.
-Your role at this company (e.g., founder or CTO)
+    - Your role at this company (e.g., founder or CTO)
-	c.
-Your email address using an `<a href="mailto:youremail@email.com"> email here </a>` tag
+    - Your email address using an `<a href="mailto:youremail@email.com"> email here </a>` tag
-	d.
-A brief (1-2 sentences) background/description about yourself
+    - A brief (1-2 sentences) background/description about yourself

 ## Submission Portal
 Submit your repl.it link here: [https://goo.gl/forms/ekqNXkCALpIRfo5T2](https://goo.gl/forms/ekqNXkCALpIRfo5T2)